drBenway/pixi-vn-wiki/start/why.md

 ### Development possibilities

 Ren'Py is a engine designed only for creating visual novels.
-Adding features that go outside of visual novel development is limiting and not recommended by the Ren'Py team.
-It does not have management for libraries.
+Adding complex functionality through Python that goes beyond the development of a normal visual novel is very complicated and is not recommended by the Ren'Py team.
+It does not have package/library manager.

 Pixi’VN is an [npm](https://www.npmjs.com/) library that allows you to create visual novels.
 So if you want you can use this library in a project that is not natively a visual novel. [npm](https://www.npmjs.com/) is a package manager for JavaScript and the world's largest software registry.